-Carbon Reduction Ventures (CRV), developers and advisers of advanced solar and hybrid energy solutions, has commenced project development services in the establishment of hybrid systems using Solar Photovoltaic (PV) and Cogeneration technologies (CHP), or Concentrated Solar Thermal (CST) storage with Waste Heat Recovery (WHR).
+Carbon Reduction Ventures (CRV), developers and advisers of advanced solar and hybrid energy solutions, offer project development services in the establishment of hybrid systems using Solar Photovoltaic (PV) combined with battery storage technologies, Cogeneration systems (CHP), or Concentrated Solar Thermal (CST) storage augmented with Waste Heat Recovery (WHR).

 Such systems offer gains in efficiency, along with reductions in power costs and carbon emissions, and can be created by integrating new and existing power generation technologies.